DavoGrant/harmonica/docs/source/index.rst

 =========

-Harmonica is a python package for computing transit light curves of different shaped occultors.
+Harmonica is a python package for computing transit light curves of irregularly-shaped occultors.
 The primary utility of this code is for mapping exoplanet atmospheres around their terminators, however the technique can be applied to any transit light curve to derive the shape of the transiting body.
 Be sure to have a quick read through of how the